alihashmiii/SMtrack/README.md

 SMTrack package implements a robust single molecule tracking scheme based upon a modified version of Lineage Mapper (Chalfoun et al, Scientific Reports 2016).
 A novel implementation of a per-frame particle jump-distance has been incorporated, which relies on a mean distance (computed via a Delaunay Mesh) and its minimization such that a maximum of 0 or 1 particle association is obtained between consecutive frames.

 The implementation is expected to work successfully with numerous particle detection strategies.
-Another novel aspect is the inclusion of
-"subpixel particle localization" which relies on a two-dimensional Gaussian-Fit.
+Another novel aspect is the inclusion of "subpixel particle localization" which relies on a two-dimensional Gaussian-Fit.

-`To Do:`

-###### 0. Rework on the 2D Gaussian-Fits (high priority and important for subpixel localization)
+Note: the current detection scheme utilizes a Laplacian of Gaussian (LoG) Filter with thresholding.
+Another variant uses the maxima of the distance transform of the thresholded image as seeds to WatershedComponents (gradient descent version or rainfall algorithm (Osma-Ruiz)) to segment for individual spots.
+2D Gaussians can be fit to either the thresholded image or the watershed components.

 `Possible improvements (Near Future):`

-###### 1. Add a better particle detection scheme (example, FogBank by NIST) ... can considerably improve the results
+###### 1. Add a different detection scheme (example, FogBank by NIST) ... can possibly improve results

 ###### 2. Not necessary but perhaps important for low density cases: Kalman predictor to handle occlusions when a particle motion-model exists (e.g. constant velocity etc ..)